HTTPArchive/almanac.httparchive.org/src/content/en/2025/cdn.md

   )
 }}

-While HTTP/1.1 usage has been on a continued decline with CDNs over the past several years, in 2025 we observed a sharp descrease in CDN usage for HTTP/1.1 going from 16% usage for HTML requests in 2024 to just 2% in 2025.
-This descrease was even more pronounced for origin requests with 56% HTTP/1.1 requests in 2024 down to 21% in 2025.
+While HTTP/1.1 usage has been on a continued decline with CDNs over the past several years, in 2025 we observed a sharp decrease in CDN usage for HTTP/1.1 going from 16% usage for HTML requests in 2024 to just 2% in 2025.
+This decrease was even more pronounced for origin requests with 56% HTTP/1.1 requests in 2024 down to 21% in 2025.

 ## CDN Performance
 CDN performance extends beyond simply caching content closer to users.
 CDNs actively optimize the underlying protocols and connection mechanisms that determine how quickly browsers can establish connections and receive data while providing transparent metrics to understand bottlenecks in modern web applications.